mozilla/dxr/docs/source/deployment.rst

 ==========

 Once you decide to put DXR into production for use by multiple people, it's time to move beyond the :doc:`getting-started` instructions.
-You need real machines—not Vagrant VMs—and a real web server like Apache.
+You likely need real machines—not Vagrant VMs—and you definitely need a robust web server like Apache.
 This chapter helps you deploy DXR on the Linux machines [#]_ of your choice and configure them to handle multi-user traffic volumes.

 DXR generates an :term:`index` for one or more source trees offline.
 This is well suited to a dedicated build server.
 The generated index is then